-Immunotherapies such as immune checkpoint inhibitors that target Programmed Death 1 ("PD-1") or it ligands, Programmed Death Ligand 1 or 2 ("PD-L1" and "PD-L2") are showing significant clinical successes in NSCLC.
+Immunotherapies such as immune checkpoint inhibitors that target Programmed Death 1 ("PD-1") or its ligands, Programmed Death Ligand 1 or 2 ("PD-L1" and "PD-L2") are showing significant clinical successes in NSCLC.
 On March 4, 2015 the FDA approved Nivolumab, the generic name for the trade drug named Opdivo®, which targets PD-1 for the treatment of metastatic squamous NSCLC with progression on or after platinum-based chemotherapy.
-More recently, on October 2, 2015, the FDA granted accelerated approval for Pembrolizumab, the generic name for the trade drug named Keytruda®, which targets PD-1 to treat patients with advanced metastatic NSCLC whose disease has progressed after other treatments and with tumors that express PD-L1.
-Anti-PD-L1 drug such as MPDL3280A from Roche are also advancing rapidly through late stage clinic trials.
-The company anticipates some of these approved drugs will eventually be approved as front line therapy for advanced stage NSCLC.
+More recently, on October 2, 2015, the FDA granted accelerated approval for Pembrolizumab, the generic name for the trade drug named Keytruda®, which targets PD-1 to treat patients with advanced metastatic NSCLC whose disease has progressed after other treatments and with tumours that express PD-L1.
+Anti-PD-L1 drugs such as MPDL3280A from Roche are also advancing rapidly through late stage clinical trials.
+The Company anticipates some of these approved drugs will eventually be approved as front line therapies for advanced stage NSCLC.